ngjunsiang/laymansguide-src/season8/issue097/issue097.md

 This issue is going to be short, because laptop apps are … well, almost unlimited in what they can do.

 Web apps are sandboxed by the web browser.
 Mobile apps are sandboxed by the mobile operating system (OS).
-Laptop apps are sandboxed by the desktop OS (yup, Windows on laptop and desktop is practically the same).
+Laptop apps are sandboxed by hte desktop OS (yup, Windows on laptop and desktop is practically the same).

 The main difference here lies in the difference between a mobile and desktop OS.
-Mobile OSes do not allow mobile apps to share libraries with other apps, and restrict their privileges ([Issue 96](https://buttondown.email/laymansguide/archive/lmg-s8-issue-96-why-are-mobile-apps/)).
+Mobile OSes do not allow mobile apps to share libraries with other apps, and restrict their privileges ([Issue 96](https://buttondown.email/laymansguide/archive/lmg-s8-issue-96-why-are-mobile-apps-so-large-in/)).
 Desktop OSes, on the other hand, let you do anything that is computationally possible … if you have permission.

 ## The Admin account